 2009 Tamagawa's 80th anniversary event History of Tamagawa 1929 Tamagawa was inaugurated.
-There were 111 students and 18 teachers 1947 Permission was granted to establish Tamagawa University.
+There were 111 students and 18 teachers.
+1947 Permission was granted to establish Tamagawa University.
 Permission was granted to establish the Elementary Division as the New Elementary School.
-Permission was granted to establish the Lower Secondary Division as the New Junior High School. - 1948 Permission was granted to establish the Upper Secondary Division as the New High School. - 1950 Permission was granted to establish the Department of Education by Correspondence.
-Kindergarten Division was approved by Tokyo Metropolitan government. - 1962 Permission was granted to establish Tamagawa University Faculty of Engineering. - 1965 Permission was granted to establish Tamagawa Gakuen Junior College for Women. - 1967 Permission was granted to establish Tamagawa University Graduate School of Engineering. - 1971 Permission was granted to establish Tamagawa University Graduate School of Arts and Education. - 1977 Permission was granted to establish Tamagawa University Graduate School of Agriculture. - 1979 Permission was granted to establish the Advanced certificate program in Arts including Music, Fine Arts and Drama Majors.
-1987 Museum of Educational Heritage opened. - 1994 Tamagawa University Research Institute opened. - 2000 Tamagawa was granted ISO14001certification: the world's first for a comprehensive institution. - 2001 Tamagawa University School of Business Administration was established. - 2002 Tamagawa University College of Education and College of Arts were established.
+Permission was granted to establish the Lower Secondary Division as the New Junior High School.
+1948 Permission was granted to establish the Upper Secondary Division as the New High School.
+1950 Permission was granted to establish the Department of Education by Correspondence.
+Kindergarten Division was approved by Tokyo Metropolitan government.
+1962 Permission was granted to establish Tamagawa University Faculty of Engineering.
+1965 Permission was granted to establish Tamagawa Gakuen Junior College for Women.
+1967 Permission was granted to establish Tamagawa University Graduate School of Engineering.
+1971 Permission was granted to establish Tamagawa University Graduate School of Arts and Education.
+1977 Permission was granted to establish Tamagawa University Graduate School of Agriculture.
+1979 Permission was granted to establish the Advanced certificate program in Arts including Music, Fine Arts and Drama Majors.
+1987 Museum of Educational Heritage opened.
+1994 Tamagawa University Research Institute opened.
+2000 Tamagawa was granted ISO14001 certification: the world's first for a comprehensive institution.
+2001 Tamagawa University School of Business Administration was established.
+2002 Tamagawa University College of Education and College of Arts were established.
 The Integrative Human Science Program of Tamagawa University was chosen as a 21st Century Center of Excellence Program by the Japan Society for the Promotion of Science.
 The Faculty of Arts and Education was transformed into the School of Humanities.
 2004 K-12 divisions were granted CITA certification.
 Tamagawa Gakuen Junior College for Women closed.
 2005 The Graduate School of management was established.
-K-12 divisions were granted the Round Square school member 2006 K-12 Educational System, a 12-year integrated education profrom kindergarten through 12th grade started.
+K-12 divisions were granted the Round Square school membership.
+K-12 Educational System, a 12-year integrated education program 2006 from kindergarten through 12th grade started.
 The Graduate School of Education was established.
 School of Humanities became College of Humanities.
 Faculty of Agriculture became College of Agriculture.
 Faculty of Engineering became College of Engineering.
-School of Business Administration became College of Busine Administration.
+School of Business Administration became College of Business Administration.
 2007 Tamagawa Academy International Class was established.
 Tamagawa University College of Arts and Sciences was established.
-Tamagawa University Brain Science Institute was established Tamagawa University was fully accredited by Japan Universi Accreditation Association (JUAA) and became its full member 2008 The Graduate School of Education (Teaching Profession) was established.
-"Origins of the Social Mind" program of Tamagawa Universit chosen as a Global-COE (Center of Excellence) Program by t Ministry of Education, Culture, Sports, Science and Technolo (MEXT).
-Tamagawa Academy was chosen as a Super Science High Scl by MEXT.
-2009 Tamagawa Academy was accredited by International Baccala Organization as a Middle Years Programme school.
+Tamagawa University Brain Science Institute was established.
+Tamagawa University was fully accredited by Japan University Accreditation Association (JUAA) and became its full member.
+The Graduate School of Education (Teaching Profession) was 2008 established.
+"Origins of the Social Mind" program of Tamagawa University was chosen as a Global-COE (Center of Excellence) Program by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+Tamagawa Academy was chosen as a Super Science High School by MEXT.
+2009 Tamagawa Academy was accredited by International Baccalaureate Organization as a Middle Years Programme school.
 2010 Ph.D. program in Brain Sciences was established.
-Tamagawa Academy was accredited by International Baccala Organization as a Diploma Programme school.
-2011 Tamagawa University Quantum ICT Research Institute was established.
-2013 Tamagawa University College of Tourism and Hospitality was estab 2014 The Graduate School of Brain Sciences was established. oership. ogram iess ed. sity ber. as ity was the logy chool aureate aureate blished.
+Tamagawa Academy was accredited by International Baccalaureate Organization as a Diploma Programme school.
+Tamagawa University Quantum ICT Research Institute was 2011 established.
+2013 Tamagawa University College of Tourism and Hospitality was established.
+The Graduate School of Brain Sciences was established.
+2014